sstameson/configs/README.md

-Configuration files for tmux, Neovim, and zsh
+Repo contains configuration files for tmux, Neovim, and zsh.

+Run `./copy_configs.sh` to update to latest config files.